afsc-gap-products/akgfmaps/README.md

 # akgfmaps
 An R package for retrieving shapefiles used by NOAA/NMFS/AFSC and producing publication-ready catch-per-unit-effort maps from bottom-trawl survey catch data from Alaska.
 Current support for the eastern Bering Sea continental shelf, northern Bering Sea, and Chukchi Sea.
 The package includes shapefile data with North American Datum 1983 (NAD 83) projection.
-Coordinate reference system (CRS) and CRS transformations use the PROJ6 library.
-CRS support for both PROJ4 and PROJ6 ('WKT2_2019') strings but some PROJ4 transformations are no longer supported due to deprecation in PROJ6 (e.g. projections that were linked through WGS84 in PROJ4) .
+Coordinate reference system (CRS) and CRS transformations use the PROJ 6 library.
+CRS support for both PROJ4 and PROJ6 ('WKT2_2019') strings but some PROJ4 transformations are no longer supported due to [deprecation in PROJ 6](https://proj.org/development/migration.html) (e.g. projections that were [linked through WGS84 in PROJ4](https://cran.r-project.org/web/packages/rgdal/vignettes/PROJ6_GDAL3.html)) .

 The most recent version of this package was built in R 4.1.1.
 Build requires that dependencies are compatible with GEOS > 3.0.0, GDAL >3.0.0, and PROJ > 6.0.0.